Baked Kelewele (Spicy Plantain Chops)

 Ingredients

-• 1/4 tsp salt (add more or less depending on your preference)
+• 1/2 teaspoon salt add more or less depending on your preference

 Instructions

-Grind up the dry spices in a mortar and pestle then set aside
+• Grind up the dry spices in a mortar and pestle (or spice grinder) then set aside

-Combine the onion and ginger paste with the dry spices and salt.
-Mix everything very well together.
+• Combine the onion and ginger paste with the dry spices and salt.
+Mix everything well.

-Once the time is up, serve with salted peanuts for a sweet and savoury snack.
+• Once the time is up, serve with roasted peanuts for a sweet and savoury snack.

 Notes